 TEMPLE OF THE ORACLE OF AMUN

 Shali Fortress is where the people of Siwa lived after fleeing from the Temple of the Oracle of Amun.
-To protect themselves, they built a city atop a mountain, fencing it and creating a single entry gate, called Albabenshal (meaning, the ’city gate’).
+To protect themselves, they built a city atop a mountain, fencing it and creating a single entry gate called Albabenshal (meaning 'the city gate’).
 Once peace was restored, they began to expand into what’s currently the Siwan core.
-Unfortunately, heavy rainfall flooded Shali, but it’s currently being restored and will hopefully take on its original structure by 2020.
+Unfortunately, heavy rainfall flooded Shali, but it’s currently being restored and will hopefully take on its original structure later this year.

 UM EBEIDA TEMPLE